qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 ---------------------

 A terrain raster provides the elevation.
-Such a raster layer must contain a band that represents elevation.
+This raster layer must contain a band that represents elevation.
 To select the terrain raster:

 #.
 Click the |3dconfigure| :sup:`Configure...` button at the top of
    the 3D canvas panel to open the :guilabel:`3D configuration` window
 #.
 Choose the terrain raster layer in the :guilabel:`Elevation`
    pull-down menu
-#.
-You are ready to go

 In the 3D Configuration window there are various other options to fine-tune the 3D scene.
-Before diving into the details, it is worth noting that terrain in 3D view is represented by a hierarchy of terrain tiles and as the camera moves closer to the terrain, existing tiles that do not have sufficient detail are replaced by smaller tiles with more details.
+Before diving into the details, it is worth noting that terrain in a 3D view is represented by a hierarchy of terrain tiles and as the camera moves closer to the terrain, existing tiles that do not have sufficient detail are replaced by smaller tiles with more details.